General Dynamics F-111 Aardvark: Design phase

+General Dynamics' design team was led by Robert H. Widmer.
+Recognizing its lack of experience with carrier-based fighters, General Dynamics teamed with Grumman in November 1963 for the assembly and testing of the F-111B.
+In addition, Grumman would also build the aft fuselage and the landing gear of the F-111A.
+The General Dynamics and Grumman team faced ambitious requirements for range, weapons load, and aircraft weight.
+Thus, the F-111 was designed to incorporate numerous features that were new to production military aircraft, such as variable-geometry wings and afterburning turbofan engines.
+This use of unfamiliar features has been attributed as a major cause of the aircraft's protracted development and weight increases.

-The F-111A and B variants used the same airframe structural components and Pratt & Whitney TF30-P-1 turbofan engines.
+The F-111A and F-111B shared the same airframe structural components and Pratt & Whitney TF30-P-1 turbofan engines.
 They featured side-by-side crew seating in an escape capsule as required by the Navy.
-The F-111B's nose was 8.5 ft shorter so as to fit on existing carrier elevator decks, and had 3.5 ft wingtips to improve on-station endurance time.
-The Navy version would carry an AN/AWG-9 Pulse-Doppler radar and AIM-54 Phoenix missiles.
-The Air Force version would carry the AN/APQ-113 attack radar and the AN/APQ-110 terrain-following radar and air-to-ground armament.
-A team of engineers at General Dynamics was led by Robert H. Widmer.
+The F-111B's nose was 8.5 ft shorter as the aircraft could fit on existing carrier elevator decks, and had 3.5 ft wingtips to improve on-station endurance time; it also carried an AN/AWG-9 pulse-Doppler radar to guide its AIM-54 Phoenix missiles.
+The USAF's F-111A would be equipped with the AN/APQ-113 attack radar and the AN/APQ-110 terrain-following radar and air-to-ground armament.

-Lacking experience with carrier-based fighters, General Dynamics teamed with Grumman for the assembly and testing of the F-111B aircraft.
-In addition, Grumman would also build the F-111A's aft fuselage and the landing gear.
-The General Dynamics and Grumman team faced ambitious requirements for range, weapons load, and aircraft weight.
-The F-111 design also included new features on a production military aircraft, such as variable-geometry wings and afterburning turbofan engines.

-The F-111A mockup was inspected in September 1963.
-The first test F-111A was rolled out of Plant 4 of General Dynamics' Fort Worth, Texas, facility on 15 October 1964.
-It was powered by YTF30-P-1 turbofans and used a set of ejector seats as the escape capsule was not yet available.
-The F-111A first flew on 21 December 1964 from Carswell Air Force Base, Texas, U.S. The F-111B was also equipped with ejector seats and first flew on 18 May 1965.
+During September 1963, the F-111A mockup was inspected.
+On 15 October 1964, the first test F-111A was rolled out of Plant 4 of General Dynamics' facility in Fort Worth, Texas; it was powered by YTF30-P-1 turbofans and used a set of ejector seats, as the escape capsule was not yet available.
+On 21 December 1964, the F-111A made its first flight from Carswell Air Force Base, Texas.
+Lasting for 22 minutes, less than planned due to a flap malfunction, this initial flight was considered to be satisfactory overall; category I testing commenced immediately thereafter.
+Early flights of the F-111, which included supersonic flights, demonstrated favorably simplistic maintenance requirements, among other qualities.

-Initially there were compressor surge and stall issues in certain parts of the flight regime.
-NASA, the Air Force, and General Dynamics studies resulted in the engine inlet design being modified in 1965–66, culminating with the "Triple Plow I" and "Triple Plow II" designs.

-The F-111A achieved a speed of Mach 1.3 in February 1965 with an interim intake design.
-Cracks in the F-111's wing attach points were first discovered in 1968 during ground fatigue testing; an F-111 crashed the following year due to this issue.
-The attach structure required redesign and testing to ensure adequate design and workmanship.
-Flight testing of the F-111A ran through 1973.